stiglers-eponym/BeamerPresenter/INSTALL.md

 cmake --install build-dir
 ```

 ## Windows
+In Windows it is recommended to use MinGW-w64.
+A documentation for building with MSYS2 and MinGW-w64 will follow soon.
+Alternatively, BeamerPresenter can be built using Microsoft Visual C++ (MSVC) as described in the following.

 It is possible to compile BeamerPresenter on Windows, but this requires some manual configuration.
 The following options have been tested (but are not regularly tested):
 * Qt 6.5.1 and QtPDF, compiled with MSVC → very limited features
-* Qt 6.5.1 and MuPDF 1.19.1, compiled with MSVC → you need to build MuPDF first
+* Qt 6.5.1 and MuPDF 1.20.3, compiled with MSVC → you need to build MuPDF first

 ### Summary
 * Qt is available for MinGW and for Microsoft Visual Studio (MSVC).